mariarisco-labs/deforestation-monitoring-insights/README.md

 ## Context (why this matters)

 Deforestation is a major driver of biodiversity loss and greenhouse-gas emissions.
+LandTrendr supports automated forest monitoring.
 This type of automated disturbance detection supports MRV (Measurement, Reporting and Verification) systems and scalable forest governance monitoring.

 <img src="https://github.com/user-attachments/assets/318088e9-d345-449c-9b17-3b6d20103cee" width="450">

 Peru contains a significant share of the Amazon forest, and **Ucayali** is among the regions most affected by forest loss.
+Over 65% of Ucayali's forest, nearly 100,000 hectares, was lost between 2001-2021, reflecting Amazon-wide deforestation trends driven by agriculture and livestock.

 In this case study, the analysis covers **2001–2021** and supports the broader goal of building monitoring pipelines for conservation, MRV, and early-warning systems.

 ---